nbeddows/meen/README.md

 #### Building a binary development package

-Meen supports the building of standalone binary development packages.
+MEEN supports the building of standalone binary development packages.
 The motivation behind this is to have a package with minimal build dependencies (doesn't enforce the user of the package to use Conan and CMake for example).
 This allows the user to integrate the package into other environments where such dependencies may not be available.

 Once the [configuration](#configuration) step is complete a binary development tgz package can be built with the following command:
 - `cmake --build --preset conan-release --target=package`.